techgrounds/techgrounds-JarBanf/05_AWS_2/03_cf-r53-efs-rds-eb.md

 <ins>Relational Database Service</ins>

 Amazon Relational Database Service is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

-Amazon Aurora is part of RDS.
+<ins>Aurora</ins>

 <ins>Elastic Beanstalk</ins>